-In a separate incident, a rocket fired from Pakistan hit a hospital in the northeastern Afghan province of Kunar.
+A rocket fired from Pakistan hit a hospital in the northeastern Afghan province of Kunar in a separate incident.

-Nato officials said their forces returned the fire and no casualties were reported.
+Nato forces returned fire.
+No casualties were reported.

-Some Afghan defence officials have accused the Pakistani military of turning a blind eye and allowing Taliban fighters on the Pakistan side of the border to launch these attacks, a claim that the Pakistani military force say is not true.
+Some Afghan defence officials had accused the Pakistani military of turning a blind eye and allowing Taliban fighters on the Pakistan side of the border to launch these attacks, a claim that the Pakistani military force said is not true.